What to Do If You Have Spending Issues

 It's common to have a hard time sticking to a budget or sometimes spending more than you make, so it can be difficult to tell when you have a serious spending problem or addiction and you need to seek outside help.

 We explain the signs of a shopping or spending issue, the long-term effects, and how to get help.

 Signs of a Shopping Problem

-Some signs that you are addicted to shopping include needing to shop every day or two on things you do not necessarily want.
+Signs that you are addicted to shopping include needing to shop every day or two, buying things you do not necessarily need or want.
 If you shop when you are depressed and justify purchases because it will help you feel better about yourself, you may have a problem with emotional shopping.
-If you have friends and family tell you that you need to stop buying so much at birthdays, and at Christmas, you may have a problem with shopping.
-If you have a difficult time finding places for everything you buy, or you find that you are making monthly trips to drop off things at your local thrift shop you may have a spending problem.

-The reason that you should worry about a spending addiction is that it often leads to massive amounts of consumer debt.
-The spending habit can hamper your future, and cripple you when you want to do other things like buy your own home, start a family or travel.
-It can affect your family and drive you to a point where you may be struggling to make minimum payments and force you into bankruptcy.
-If you are already behind on payments or struggling to make ends meet, but still can’t seem to stop shopping, you need to seek help for your problem.
+A spending problem can also affect your family and drive you to a point where you may be struggling to make minimum payments and force you into bankruptcy.
+If you are already behind on payments or struggling to make ends meet, but still can’t seem to stop shopping, this is a major red flag and a surefire sign that you need to seek help for your spending addiction.

-Shopaholics Anonymous offers a good option for finding support in fighting your addiction.
+Shopaholics Anonymous is a good option for finding support in fighting your addiction.
 You may also want to seek professional counseling.
-Many employers offer a few free counseling sessions through their Employee Assistance Programs.
-You may also be able to visit a financial counselor through this program.
-The counseling sessions can help you get on the right track as long as you follow up with a support group in the future.
+Many employers offer a few free counseling sessions, and you may also be able to visit a financial counselor through this program.
+This can help you get on the right track with your spending – as long as you follow up with a support group in the future.